robolectric/robolectric/contributor_guidelines.md

 #Coding Guidelines

-* Functionality should have appropriate unit tests.
-* Code can be copied from Android source when appropriate.
-* Follow the code formatting standard.

 ## Functionality should have appropriate unit tests

 Robolectric is a unit testing framework and it is important that Robolectric itself be very well tested.
 All classes should have unit test classes.
 All public methods should have unit tests.
 Those classes and methods should have their possible states well tested.
 Copied Android source should at least have "smoke tests" that assure the copied functionality is wired up correctly.
 Pull requests introducing untested functionality should not accepted, and reviewers should give appropriate feedback to the submitter.